flojoy-ai/nodes/AI_ML/STABILITYAI/STABILITY_TEXT_TO_IMAGE/example.md

-An app that uses StabilitAI to generate a image based on a prompt.
+This app uses Stability AI REST API to generate an image based on a text prompt.